June 20, 2024

 The proposed residential development is situated within Planning Area 3 of the Refuge Specific Plan.
 It includes:

 • Housing Variety: The development features three series of home plans with 11 different floor plans in total.
 Each plan comes with three distinct architectural styles: Progressive Spanish, Midcentury, and Contemporary.
-Four different color schemes for each elevation further enhance this diversity, providing a wide array of choices for potential homeowners.
+Four different color schemes for each elevation further enhance this diversity, providing potential homeowners a wide array of choices.

 • Community Amenities: The project includes plans for a private clubhouse and pool, designed with contemporary architecture and featuring flat and sloped roofs.
 These amenities are intended to foster a sense of community and provide recreational opportunities for residents.
 Plans also call for walking paths throughout the plan area.